crspybits/SMSyncServer/README.md

 # Development Status

-* The SMSyncServer project is in "alpha" and supports uploading, upload-deletion, and downloading.
-Download-deletion and conflict management for downloaded files is pending.
+* The SMSyncServer project is in "alpha" and supports uploading, upload-deletion, downloading, and download-deletion.
+Conflict management for downloaded files is pending.
 * Currently only Google Drive is supported in terms of cloud storage systems.
 * Sharing with other users currently amounts to complete read/write access to all files with other users accessing with the same cloud storage credentials.
 There are plans for more sophisticated access control.